 - 25% in CLF ISHARES 1-5 YR LADDER GOVT BOND FUND

-So, with all my purchases going to planned (some have yet to be executed because they haven't dipped to the price I want to buy in at), here is my updated dividend income chart for your viewing pleasure (NB: I haven't included all of the dividends and monthly income from the RRSP portfolio, I will update that next time!).
+So, with all my purchases going as planned (some have yet to be executed because they haven’t dipped to the price I want to buy in at), here is my updated dividend income chart for your viewing pleasure (NB: I haven’t included all of the dividends and monthly income from the RRSP portfolio, I will update that next time!).
 Exciting to be over $5000 in income though!

-As of today, I am down $200 in CPD already haha but once I get paid my monthly income that should counteract this minor set back.
+As of today, I am down $200 in CPD already haha but once I get paid my monthly income that should counteract this minor setback.
 I still have over $50,000 in cash savings which is nice and appeases the non-risk taker in me.